Help & Documentation

 Access Tokens

-Access tokens allow you to save and retrieve your prediction history without creating an account.
+Access tokens allow saving and retrieving prediction history without creating an account.

-Keep your token safe!
-If you clear browser data or use a new device, you'll need the token to access your history.
+Important: Keep the token safe!
+Clearing browser data or using a new device means the token will be needed to access history.

 Account Login

-Create an account for more convenient access to your prediction history.
+Create an account for more convenient access to prediction history.

 Tip: Click the "Login" button in the top navigation bar.
-Enter your email and password - if you don't have an account, one will be created automatically.
+Enter an email and password - if no account exists, one will be created automatically.

 5. History

 Note: Results are stored for 7 days.
-Download your results if you need them longer.
+Download results if needed for longer retention.

 6. Understanding Results